DbbHobo/You-Dont-Know-Me/React/【02】React初始化和挂载.md

 function completeWork(
   current: Fiber | null,
   workInProgress: Fiber,
-  renderLanes: Lanes,
+  renderLanes: Lanes
 ): Fiber | null {
-  const newProps = workInProgress.pendingProps;
+  const newProps = workInProgress.pendingProps
   // Note: This intentionally doesn't check if we're hydrating because comparing
   // to the current tree provider fiber is just as fast and less error-prone.
   // Ideally we would have a special version of the work loop only
   // for hydration.
-  popTreeContext(workInProgress);
+  popTreeContext(workInProgress)
   switch (workInProgress.tag) {
     case IndeterminateComponent:
     case LazyComponent: